Pykrete: After World War II

 Since World War II, pykrete has remained a scientific curiosity, unexploited by research or construction of any significance.
 However, new concepts for pykrete crop up occasionally among architects, engineers and futurists, usually regarding its potential for mammoth offshore construction or its improvement by applying super-strong materials such as synthetic composites or Kevlar.

 In 1985, pykrete was considered for a quay in Oslo harbour.
 However, the idea was later shelved, considering pykrete's unreliability in the real-world environment.
 Since pykrete needs to be preserved at or below freezing point, and tends to sag under its own weight at temperatures above -15 C, an alternative was considered that would guarantee effectiveness and public safety.

 In 2011, the Vienna University of Technology successfully built a pykrete ice dome, measuring 10 m in diameter in the Austrian village of Obergurgl.
 They improved on an original Japanese technique of spraying ice on a balloon by using the natural properties of ice and its strength.
 This structure managed to stand for three months before sunlight started melting the ice, rendering the structure unreliable.
 Researcher Johann Kollegger of Vienna University of Technology thinks his team's alternative new method is easier, avoiding icy sprayback onto the workers.
 To build their freestanding structure, Kollegger and his colleagues first cut an 8 in plate of ice into 16 segments.
 To sculpt the segments to have a dome-like curve, the researchers relied on ice's creep behavior.
 If pressure is applied to ice, it slowly changes its shape without breaking.
 One of the mechanisms by which glaciers move, called glacial creep, functions similarly, the researchers say.

-In 2014, the Eindhoven University of Technology worked on a pykrete architecture project in Juuka, Finland, which included an ice dome and a pykrete scale model of the Sagrada Familia.
+In 2014, the Eindhoven University of Technology worked on a pykrete architecture project in Nunnanlahti, a village in Juuka, Finland, which included an ice dome and a pykrete scale model of the Sagrada Família.
 They attempted to build the largest ice dome in the world.
 Due to human error, the plug to a compressor that kept the balloon inflated was pulled, leading to the balloon deflating.
 The team of Dutch students quickly re-inflated the balloon, and resprayed the part of the dome that had collapsed.
 They continued with their construction, and eventually opened the dome to the public.
 However within a matter of days the roof caved in; there were no visitors on the site at the time.